theRealSherapat/CompSA/Thesis/README.md

 ## Pre-Korrekturlesning TODOs
 * Høre med Kyrre om det er fryktelig nøye åssen referansene er skrevet opp, eller om Zoteros eksporterte .bib-filer er gode nok.

+#### Possible setup While having displayable writing-inspirations in mind:
+Possibly a good workflow is preparing the set-up:
+1) BIG SCREEN AVAILABLE:
+* On the big screen opening and having on the right or left side:
+	+ (On the left side) A thesis writing-tips document (e.g. from Jim Tørresen) and your own MSc document
+	+ (On the right side) Good MSc theses examples (as many as is needed or useful, in the order 'Nygaard, Samuelsen, Ruud')
+* On the smaller laptop-screen:
+	+ Notepad++ with the master.tex-document, this README, the various Chapters for the master.tex that you're working on
+2) ONLY LAPTOP AVAILABLE:
+* Think of something you want to take inspiration from or compare to, w.r.t. something you could write about right now (something that's on your mind)
+	+ View the inspiration in a top-left corner of the window
+	+ Open Notepad++ and your MSc-document in the middle
+	+ View your resulting MSc-PDF in the bottom right corner of the window